yiwchen233/QARSTA/README.md

 ````
 sol.x      minimizer obtained by QARSTA
 sol.f      minimum function value obtained by QARSTA
-sol.nf     number of function evaluation used
+sol.nf     number of function evaluations used
-sol.niter  number of iteration used
+sol.niter  number of iterations used
 ````

 ### Examples